-1. Details of Soft Landscaping
+- 1. Details of Soft Landscaping

-1.a Planting plans (at not less than a scale of 1:100),
+- 1.a Planting plans (at not less than a scale of 1:100),

-1.b Written specification of planting and cultivation works to be undertaken,
+- 1.b Written specification of planting and cultivation works to be undertaken,

-1.c Schedule of plants giving species, plant sizes, and proposed numbers/densities where appropriate
+- 1.c Schedule of plants giving species, plant sizes, and proposed numbers/densities where appropriate

-2. Details of Hard Landscaping
+- 2. Details of Hard Landscaping

-2.a Refuse Storage
+- 2.a Refuse Storage

-2.b Cycle Storage
+- 2.b Cycle Storage

-2.c Means of enclosure/boundary treatments
+- 2.c Means of enclosure/boundary treatments

-2.d Car Parking Layouts (including 21 disabled parking spaces, 111 electric vehicle charging spaces, 48 passive charging spaces and 35 motorcycle spaces)
+- 2.d Car Parking Layouts (including demonstration that 5% of all parking spaces are served by electrical charging points)

-2.e Hard Surfacing Materials
+- 2.e Hard Surfacing Materials

-2.f External Lighting
+- 2.f External Lighting

-2.g Other structures (such as furniture)
+- 2.g Other structures (such as play equipment and furniture)

-3. Living Walls and Roofs
+- 3. Living Walls and Roofs

-3.a Details of a scheme for the inclusion of living walls, roofs and screens.
+- 3.a Details of a scheme for the inclusion of living walls, roofs and screens.
 The scheme shall provide details of the types of living material to be used and the locations and methods of maintenance where necessary

-3.b Justification as to why no part of the development can include living walls and roofs
+- 3.b Justification as to why no part of the development can include living walls and roofs

-4. Details of Landscape Maintenance
+- 4. Details of Landscape Maintenance

-4.a Landscape Maintenance Schedule for a minimum period of 5 years.
+- 4.a Landscape Maintenance Schedule for a minimum period of 5 years.

-4.b Proposals for the replacement of any tree, shrub, or area of surfing/seeding within the landscaping scheme which dies or in the opinion of the Local Planning Authority becomes seriously damaged or diseased.
+- 4.b Proposals for the replacement of any tree, shrub, or area of surfing/seeding within the landscaping scheme which dies or in the opinion of the Local Planning Authority becomes seriously damaged or diseased.

 - 5. Schedule for Implementation

 - 6. Other

 - 6.a Existing and proposed functional services above and below ground